DominiqueGarrett/workdayscheduler/README.md

 ## Description

 Calendar application that allows a user to save events for each hour of the business day day.
-The interface will display the hours of the day, have content boxes the user can record events for each hour, and will highlight the a time slot based on the current time.
-It utilizes moment.js to manage the dates and times.
+The interface will display the hours of the day.
+Application will also have content boxes the user can use to enter different events for each hour, and will highlight the a time slot based on the current time.
+It utilizes moment.js to manage the dates and times as well as jQuery.